Akbar Moideen Thumbay: Career

 After completing his studies, Akbar spent the first few months with a New York-based company.
 Later he joined Thumbay Group on a full-time basis, and came to grips with the regular operations and day-to-day challenges of the organization.
-His first business assignment was to build an effective set of websites for his father’s Thumbay Group of companies.
+His first business assignment was to build an effective set of websites for his father's Thumbay Group of companies.
 Later he was made manager of the Thumbay Healthcare and Retail divisions, and subsequently the Director of Healthcare and Retail at Thumbay Group, with responsibility of managing the two Divisions.
 He became the Vice-President of the Healthcare Division on 1 November 2015.

-The Healthcare Division deals with the operations of its Thumbay Hospitals in Ajman, Fujairah, Sharjah, Dubaiaand Hyderabad - India,s well as the Thumbay Clinics and Thumbay Labs.
+The Healthcare Division deals with the operations of its Thumbay Hospitals in Ajman, Fujairah, Sharjah, Dubai and Hyderabad - India's well as the Thumbay Clinics and Thumbay Labs.
 Under the banner of the Retail Division, he initiated Nutri Plus Vita, a series of health nutrition and wellness stores, while handling the brands of Zo & Mo Opticals and Thumbay Pharmacy located across the UAE.